Tarun-Rajan99/MSc-Project/02_reading/README.md

 This is important to PEOPLE because REASONS.
 This work would be useful when PEOPLE are doing ACTIVITY.

+In this paper, Sachez et al (2022) propose three unsupervised machine learning models based on clustering techniques and threshold definitions to detect anomalies from heterogeneous streaming cybersecurity logs.
+They compared WSSSE, Silhouette, and training time metrics for all models, where K-Means was defined as the optimal algorithm for anomaly detection in streaming data processing.

+After comparing and selecting clustering algorithms, they developed a thresholding system to classify anomalous data.

+Tips:
+- Pre-processing is vital to ensure correct inputs to the system

 # Template for new entries